Being happily married is not only a joy and pleasure but in fact, it can also include some desirable health benefits!

-Keys to a healthy marriage are good communication habits, faithfulness, friendship and the ability to resolve conflicts effectively.
+The keys to a healthy marriage are good communication habits, faithfulness, friendship, and the ability to resolve conflicts effectively.

 So if good health is your goal, as it surely is for all of us, then consider these five benefits which you can enjoy as you work towards making your marriage relationship as satisfying and rewarding as it can be.

 When you have a happy marriage where both partners are fully committed to one another for life, then there will be the benefit of a sense of stability.